tikuchiku/invoker/README.md

 Bytecode provided will most certainly not work for you.

-P.S.
-Pastebin no longer works because it now redirects HTTP to HTTPS.
+**Pastebin no longer works because it now redirects HTTP to HTTPS.**

 Use [ngrok](https://ngrok.com) to give your local web server a public address.